enkidevs/curriculum/web/html/README.md

 name: HTML

-description: Learn HyperText Markup Language
+description: Fundamentals of HTML and CSS.

 core: true